konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 robust  system.
 It  misses floating  point and  network support.
 Once logged in someone can run `xinit` to start the X11 environment.

-### Sprite's demise

-The project ended when the kernel  became hard to maintain for its small development team.
-Another problem  was the inability  to catch  up with features added  on commercial  UNIX systems of  the era.
-Those features weren't  research oriented  making those  tasks mundane  for a  foremost research operating system.

-Ending  this section,  John Ousterhout  also created  the Tcl  scripting language and the Tk widget toolkit for this operating system.
+Ending  this section,  John Ousterhout  also created  the Tcl  scripting language  and  the  Tk widget  toolkit  [alongside][pptcl-preface]  this operating system.

 ## Plan 9